TAPR/OpenHPSDR-PowerSDR/ReadMe.md

 - Added several CAT Commands. (see ReleaseNotes for details)
 - Added a dropped packet ("OOOPs") counter that measures the number of dropped receive packets from radio to PC.
 This may be useful in identifying problems with network setup.
 - fixed bug in CAT Command ZZPT## to change TXProfiles in different modes
+- Updated CAT Commands documentation.
+Found in the Documentation/Radio folder

 # 3.4.7 (2017-12-22)
 - Control added to force the LPF to the 6m/ByPass position during receive.
 Filters must be under manual control to use.
 (Setup=>General=>Ant/Filters=>LPF, HPF/LPF, BPF1)